 FAQs

-• The festival is located on the Dequindre Cut from Wilkins to Woodbridge.
+• The festival is located in the Ralph C. Wilson, Jr. Centennial Park.
 Our official event map is coming soon.
-To learn more about the Dequindre Cut please click here.
+To learn more about the Ralph C. Wilson, Jr. Centennial Park please click here.

-Any one age 12 and under needs to be with a parent/guardian/family member OR an adult age 21 and over at all times.
+PLEASE NOTE: Anyone between the ages of 13-17 needs to be with a parent/guardian/family member OR an adult 25 and over at all times.
+Anyone age 12 and under needs to be with a parent/guardian/family member OR an adult 21 and over at all times.

-• During the event, no bikes will be permitted on the Dequindre Cut.
-However, there will be bike corrals available at the south end (Woodbridge Street) and the north end (Wilkins Street) of the festival.
+• During the event, no bikes will be permitted in the Ralph C. Wilson Jr. Park or on the Riverwalk.
+However, there will be bike corrals available at the East Riverfront Entrance and the Southwest Greenway entrance to the festival.
 Please note that the festival is not responsible for securing your bike.

 • There are four entrances to the festival.
 Click below to find the location.